Databus Logo

 Marks not updated after revaluation

-Category: Exam · Submitted 3 days ago
+Category: Exam · submitted 3 days ago

-In Progress
+In progress

-Lab equipment damaged — no replacement
+Lab equipment damaged — awaiting replacement

-Category: Infrastructure · Submitted 8 days ago
+Category: Infrastructure · submitted 8 days ago

 Resolved

-Anonymous · Hostel complaint
+Anonymous · hostel complaint

-Category: Hostel & Mess · Submitted 1 day ago
+Category: Hostel & Mess · submitted 1 day ago

-Awaiting Response
+Awaiting response

 Feature Area 2